abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 $$\Sigma_1 \times \Sigma_2 \times ... \times \Sigma_n =
 \{ (a_1, a_2,...,a_n) :  a_1 \in \Sigma_1 ,\; a_2  \in \Sigma_2 ...a_n \in \Sigma_n \}$$

-### What about the Order of elements of the cartesian product set?
+### What about the order of elements in the cartesian product set?

 When we describe the state of the system as column or row vector the order of the states plays crucial role.
 If we use different order in different part of our calculation, then we won't get a correct answer.
 So the order in which the cartesian product set is defined is also an important thing to consider.